divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 ## jQTouch

+The first framework tested is [jQTouch](http://www.jqtouch.com/), Version 1.0 beta 4rc. jQTouch is the framework originally used for the WebViewTwitter example application that ships with the MoSync SDK.

 ### Look (aesthetic impression)

 TODO: Screenshots.

+Score: 4

 ### Performance (how "snappy" is the UI)

 ### Ease of understanding the framework

 ### Functionality

+Total score for jQTouch: X

 ## iUI